 - 3 tablespoons olive oil

 - Soak about 10 long wooden skewers in water while you prepare the shrimp.

 - Whisk together all ingredients in a medium bowl except shrimp.
 Add shrimp and gently toss to coat shrimp.
-Marinate in refrigerator for 30 minutes, gently stirring a couple times.
+Marinate in refrigerator for 30 minutes, gently stirring a couple of times.

 - Serve warm.